varnishcache/varnish-devicedetect/README.rst

 The following uses are envisioned for this VCL:

-* serve different content per device type on the same URL.
+* Serve different content per device type on the same URL.
 This has the upside of not requiring a redirect on slow mobile networks.
-* redirect mobile/tablets to a different URL. (http://example.com/article/1234.html -> http://m.example.com/article/1234.html)
+* Redirect mobile/tablets to a different URL. (http://example.com/article/1234.html -> http://m.example.com/article/1234.html)

 Installation